aws-samples/aws-cdk-intro-workshop/workshop/content/50-java/70-advanced-topics/100-pipelines/4000-build-stage.md

 +++

 ## Create Stage
-At this point, you have a fully operating CDK pipeline that will automatically update itself on every commit, *BUT* at the moment, that is all it does.
+At this point, you have a fully operating CodePipeline that will automatically update itself on every commit, *BUT* at the moment, that is all it does.
 We need to add a stage to the pipeline that will deploy our application.

 Create a new file in `CdkWorkshop` called `WorkshopPipelineStage.java` with the code below: